ConceptCodes/dji-tello-sdk/readme.md

 No CLI flag is required—drop a config file in one of those locations and `telloctl gamepad` will pick it up.

 The same lookup order is used by the safety manager when you initialize the SDK, so a single `config.json` can drive both pilot safety limits and controller behavior without extra flags.

+### Mission Control Web Interface (HTMX)

+Run `telloctl web` (optionally `-p 9000`) to launch the Mission Control dashboard.
+The interface is built with HTMX + vanilla JS so it stays responsive even if the drone is offline; telemetry/status panes keep polling, and the video area shows placeholders until a stream arrives.

+**Layout highlights**
+- Collapsible cards for Telemetry, ML Models, Flight Controls, System Status, and Event Log keep the grid tidy on any screen size (collapsed state persists through HTMX swaps).
+- The center card hosts the video feed, HUD mini-panels, detection overlays, and quick actions (fullscreen, zoom, refresh).
+- A dedicated Event Log replaces inline error text; connection and UI events append here with color-coded severity.
+- The connection banner provides a `Connect Drone` action that’s safe to use even when the drone is unplugged—the rest of the UI remains available.
+- The ML Models list stays empty until `/api/models` reports available processors, matching the current backend behavior.

+**Dark/Light themes**
+- A “chip” toggle in the header switches between IBM Plex Mono themed dark and light palettes.
+Preferences persist via `localStorage` and will auto-follow the system theme unless the user chooses manually.
+- CSS variables live in `web/static/css/main.css`, so extending the palette or adding per-component overrides is straightforward.

+**Customization tips**
+- Front-end interactions live in `web/static/js/app.js` (look for the `MissionControl` class).
+The theme logic, card toggles, log management, and connection flow can be extended there.
+- Server-side HTMX fragments are under `web/templates/`; swap telemetry/status partials if you need additional fields without touching the main layout.
+- All cards are safe to use before the drone connects, so you can keep the UI open while troubleshooting network issues.

 ### Video Frame Structure